Élisabeth Jacquet de La Guerre: Life and works

-Her only published opera only had 5 or 6 performances.
+Her only published opera received 5 or 6 performances.
 An explanation of this failure was that the opera depended on the text rather than the music.
-Céphale et Procris would soon be known as tragédie en musique, a tragedy put into music, and French literary theatre recited musically.
-Her compositions were not received well by the French musical culture, which was cautious about contemporary opera.
-It might have been accepted more readily in Italy with all its musical innovations,{} but in France, tradition was considered necessary in its music.
+Céphale et Procris was soon known as tragédie en musique, a tragedy put into music, and French literary theatre recited musically.
+Her operatic compositions were not received well by the French musical culture, which was cautious about contemporary opera.
+They might have been accepted more readily in Italy with all its musical innovations, but in France, operatic tradition was considered necessary.
 The reception of Céphale et Procris tells us more about the world of opera in France in the 1690s and French music than about her ability as a composer.
 This put a stop to her career as an operatic composer.

 During the next few years many of her near relations died, including her only son who was ten years old, her mother, father, husband, and brother Nicolas.
 She continued to perform, however, and in 1707 her collection Pièces de Clavecin qui peuvent se jouer sur le Violon, a new set of harpsichord pieces, was published, followed by six Sonates pour le violon et pour le clavecin.
-These works are an early example of the new genre of accompanied harpsichord works, where the instrument is used in an obbligato role with the violin; Rameau's Pièces de clavecin en concerts are somewhat of the same type.
+These works are an early example of the then-new genre of accompanied harpsichord works, where the instrument is used in an obbligato role with the violin; Rameau's Pièces de clavecin en concerts are somewhat of the same type.
 The dedication of the 1707 work speaks of the continuing admiration and patronage of Louis XIV:

 Such happiness for me, Sire, if my latest work may receive as glorious a reception from Your Majesty as I have enjoyed almost from the cradle, for, Sire, if I may remind you, you never spurned my youthful offerings.
 You took pleasure in seeing the birth of the talent that I have devoted to you; and you honoured me even then with your commendations, of the value of which I had no understanding at the time.
 My slender talents have since grown.
 I have striven even harder, Sire, to deserve your approbation, which has always meant everything to me ...

-She returned to vocal composition with the publication of two books of Cantates françoises sur des sujets tirez de l'Ecriture in 1708 and 1711.
-Also known as the Cantates Bibliques Her last published work was a collection of secular Cantates françoises (c.
+She returned to vocal composition with the publication of two books of Cantates françaises sur des sujets tirez de l'Ecriture, Book 1 (1708) and Book 2 (1711).
+Also known as the Cantates Bibliques Her last published work was a collection of secular Cantates Françoises (c.
 1715).
 In the inventory of her possessions after her death, there were three harpsichords: a small one with white and black keys, one with black keys, and a large double manual Flemish harpsichord.

 Jacquet de La Guerre died in Paris in 1729.